 6.2.
-Fees may be waived or modified when appropriate at the discretion of the Director or his designee.
+Fees may be waived or modified when appropriate at the discretion of the Director or his their designee.
 Request for waiver or modification shall be in writing.

 ARTICLE 7 - INQUIRIES

 7.1 Questions, clarification, or interpretation of these Rules should be addressed in writing to: Fire & Life Safety Section Chief, Colorado Division of Fire Prevention and Control, 1697 Cole Blvd, Suite 200, Lakewood, CO 80401.
 Telephone number: (303) 239-4100.